Moscow court orders Kremlin foe Navalny to prison

 “I am fighting and will keep doing it even though I am now in the hands of people who love to put chemical weapons everywhere and no one would give three kopecks for my life,” Navalny said.

-Navalny's team called for another demonstration Tuesday outside the Moscow courthouse, but police were out in force, cordoning off the nearby streets and making random arrests.
+Navalny's team called for a demonstration Tuesday outside the Moscow courthouse, but police were out in force, cordoning off nearby streets and making random arrests.
 More than 320 people were detained, according to the OVD-Info group that monitors arrests.

 Some Navalny supporters still managed to approach the building.
 A young woman climbed a large pile of snow across the street from the courthouse and held up a poster saying “Freedom to Navalny.”
 Less than a minute later, a police officer took her away.